-Fredericksburg is a very interesting small town.
-I’ve been for two-day trips and most recently, a weekend stay with the boyfriend in the middle of February.
-It’s a good option for a weekend getaway if you live in Texas and you’re itching to explore somewhere new.
-This small town is very walkable, especially if you don’t plan on visiting wineries out of town.
+Fredericksburg is an interesting small town.
+I’ve been on a few weekend trips, and it’s a good option for a weekend getaway if you live in Texas and you’re itching to explore somewhere new.
+This small town is walkable, especially if you don’t plan on visiting wineries out of town.
 While it’s a tourist town, there are gem moments here and there that make you especially glad to be there.
-In all its guts and glory, here’s my experience of Fredericksburg.

-- Catch some live music and people-watch at Crossroads Saloon and Steakhouse or Lincoln Street
+- Catch some live music at Crossroads Saloon and Steakhouse or Lincoln Street

 - Venture out to Enchanted Rock (since it’s only 20 minutes away)